Is it possible for faith to permeate our everyday life? If yes, what would that look like, and how could we grow in that kind of faith?

 Praise God!
 Becoming a child of God is as simple as believing these truths and giving our lives to Jesus.
 That’s why people who come to Christ on their deathbed are gloriously saved by faith.
 They needn’t work to get to Heaven and be with Jesus.

-Faith in Jesus involves a lifelong growth process of trusting, loving, and obeying God.
+True faith in Jesus involves a lifelong growth process of trusting, loving, and obeying God.
 That’s because a personal relationship with Jesus changes us.

 For a more in-depth look at how your relationship with Jesus Christ is a journey of ever-increasing freedom through Christ, check out this article: How to Gain Freedom Through Christ to Be yourself [3 Steps to Get You Started].